-Climatologically, 2021 was dry and very warm, experiencing a record-breaking heat dome between June 25th and July 1st.
-Climate differences between all study stations are the result of differences in elevation, aspect, exposure, vegetation cover, and soil type.
+Climatologically, 2022 was moderately wet and warm.
+Climate differences between all seven climate stations available for this study are the result of differences in elevation, aspect, exposure, vegetation cover, and soil type.
 Stations at higher elevations recorded higher wind speeds.
-Station 11 had consistently high monthly net radiation throughout the GS.
-On average June was the driest GS month, and August was the wettest due to an intense rain event early in that month.
-Station 4 received the least precipitation during the GS, while it maintained a high volumetric water content.
+Station 4 had consistently high monthly net radiation throughout the GS.
+On average, May was the wettest GS month, and July was the driest for precipitation.